Molasses: Sugar beet molasses

-Molasses made from sugar beet differs from sugarcane molasses.
-Only the syrup remaining from the final crystallization stage is referred to as molasses.
-Intermediate syrups are referred to as high green and low green molasses, and these are recycled at crystallization plants to maximize extraction.
 Beet molasses is 50% sugar by dry weight, predominantly sucrose, but contains significant amounts of glucose and fructose.
-Beet molasses is limited in biotin (vitamin H or B7) for cell growth and hence may be supplemented with a biotin source.
-The non-sugar content includes many salts, including calcium, potassium, oxalate and chloride.
-It contains betaine and the trisaccharide raffinose.
+Beet molasses is limited in biotin (vitamin H or B7) for cell growth and therefore may be supplemented with a biotin source.
+The non-sugar content includes many salts, such as calcium, potassium, magnesium, oxalate, and chloride.
+It also contains sulfur, betaine, and the trisaccharide raffinose.
 These result from the concentration of the original plant material or other chemicals in processing and are unpalatable to humans.
 It is therefore mainly used as an animal feed additive (known as molassed sugar beet feed) or a fermentation feedstock.

-Additional sugar can also be extracted from beet molasses in a process known as desugarization.
-The process employs industrial-scale chromatography to separate sucrose from non-sugar components.
-The technique is economically viable in trade-protected areas, where the price of sugar is supported above market price.
-As such, it is practised in the U.S. and parts of Europe.
-Sugar beet molasses is widely consumed in Europe (for example Germany, where it is known as Zuckerrübensirup).
-Molasses is also used in yeast production.

-Fruit molasses

-Pomegranate molasses
+In animal feed, it provides energy and minerals, increases palatability, and reduces dust.

+Other types

+Sweet sorghum syrup is colloquially called sorghum molasses in the southern United States.

 Pomegranate molasses is a traditional ingredient in Middle Eastern cooking.
-It is made by simmering a mixture of pomegranate juice, sugar and lemon juice and reducing the mixture for about an hour until the consistency of syrup is achieved.
+It is made by simmering a mixture of pomegranate juice, sugar, and lemon juice, and reducing the mixture for about an hour until the consistency of syrup is achieved.

 Unsulfured molasses

 Many types of molasses on the market are branded unsulfured.
 In the past, many foods, including molasses, were treated with a sulfur dioxide preservative, helping to kill off moulds and bacteria.
 Sulfur dioxide is also used as a bleaching agent to help lighten the colour of molasses.
-Most brands have abandoned the use of sulfur dioxide in molasses because untreated molasses already has a relatively stable natural shelf life.
-Poor flavour and the trace toxicity of low doses of sulfur dioxide are also factors that have led to the removal of its use.
+Most brands have abandoned the use of sulfur dioxide in molasses, because untreated molasses already has a stable shelf life.
+Poor flavour and the trace toxicity of low doses of sulfur dioxide also led to its removal.

+Cooking

+During cooking, the presence of molasses increases the hygroscopicity of surrounding ingredients, and through the Maillard reaction, it often turns brown.
+These effects are the result of relatively high levels of amino acids, invert sugar and minerals.

 Nutrition

-Molasses is composed of 22% water, 75% carbohydrates and very small amounts (0.1%) of fat (table).
-It contains no protein.
-In a reference amount of 100 grams, molasses is a rich source (20% or more of the Daily Value, DV) of vitamin B6 and several dietary minerals, including manganese, magnesium, iron, potassium and calcium (table).
+Molasses is composed of 22% water, 75% carbohydrates, and very small amounts (0.1%) of fat; it contains no protein.
+In a reference amount of 100 grams, molasses is a rich source (20% or more of the Daily Value, DV) of vitamin B6 and several dietary minerals, including manganese, magnesium, iron, potassium, and calcium.

-The sugars in molasses are sucrose (29% of total carbohydrates), glucose (12%) and fructose (13%) (data from USDA nutrition table).
+The sugars in molasses are on average sucrose (39% of total carbohydrates), glucose (16%), and fructose (17%) (data from USDA nutrition table).